 With the update to UV editing, UV editing capabilities introduced in Cinema 4D S22 have moved to the Cinema 4D R23.

 New tools geared mostly at UV workflows for hard-surface models.
 As there are UV Snapping, Multi-Object Support, Align Straighten Rectangularize, Interface Enhancements to the UV Edit Layout.

 Easily apply one of over 200 preset film looks, import LUTs, or work with individual tools for color correction, film grain, chromatic aberration, and much more.

 Scene Nodes in Cinema 4D R23 offers a sneak preview of the performance you can expect from the next generation Cinema 4D core and object system.
-Nodes enable you to explore massive Distributions and Procedural Modeling in advance of the further development of capabilities and integration of familiar Cinema 4D workflows that foster creativity and experimentation.
+The nodes system enables you to explore massive Distributions and Procedural Modeling with advanced features.
+Development of capabilities and integration of familiar Cinema 4D workflows that foster creativity and experimentation.